jowo-io/next-auth-nostr-provider/README.md

 # About

+This package provides a plug and play solution for enabling Lightning auth in your Next.js app!

-A light-weight and self-hosted Lightning / [lnurl-auth](https://fiatjaf.com/e0a35204.html) OAuth wrapper and provider for [next-auth](https://github.com/nextauthjs/next-auth).
+It's a light-weight and self-hosted Lightning / [lnurl-auth](https://fiatjaf.com/e0a35204.html) OAuth wrapper and [next-auth](https://github.com/nextauthjs/next-auth) provider.

 # TODO